Disclosure: This page may contain affiliate links. We may earn a small commission at no extra cost to you. Learn more.

 Common Mistakes to Avoid When Listing Language Proficiency

-- Overestimating proficiency – Many employers conduct language assessments during interviews.
+Run a Free Europass Compliance Check on Your CV - Overestimating proficiency – Many employers conduct language assessments during interviews.

 - Failing to update language levels – If language skills improve due to work experience or courses, they should be updated accordingly.